top of page

 Tax credit strategy and landmark nominations to unlock preservation funding

-Studio TJP's Architectural Historians have prepared documentation accepted by the Washington State Department of Archaeology and Historic Preservation, the National Park Service, and the Seattle Landmarks Preservation Board.
+Studio TJP's Architectural Historians have prepared documentation accepted by the Washington State Department of Archaeology and Historic Preservation, the National Park Service, and the Landmarks Preservation Boards and Commissions in Seattle, Tacoma, Bothell, Kirkland, Everett, Bellingham, and other Pacific Northwest jurisdictions.
 Our reports are grounded in the Secretary of the Interior's Standards and written to withstand agency scrutiny.

 bottom of page